 At Nebula Genomics, your privacy is central.
 We utilize blockchain and privacy-preserving computing technologies to ensure that your information stays safe and secure.

 With our expanded report, Nebula Genomics offers free genetic analysis for users who already have raw DNA data from AncestryDNA or 23andMe.
-Users who upload their DNA data will get personalized weekly reports based on the latest genetic research through the Nebula Research Library.
+In addition, users who upload their DNA data will get personalized reports based on the latest genetic research through the Nebula Research Library.

-For users who want to know more, our new 30x Whole-Genome Sequencing is more robust than the whole exome sequencing offered by Helix.
-The Helix test, Exome+, decodes about 19,000 genes, 300,000 non-coding SNPs and the mitochondrial genome.
+For users who want to know more, our 30x Whole-Genome Sequencing is more robust than the whole exome sequencing previously offered by Helix.
+Exome+ decodes about 19,000 genes, 300,000 non-coding SNPs, and the mitochondrial genome.
 In contrast, our full genome sequencing reads out over 6,000,000,000 positions in your genome.
 That is, 100% of your DNA.

 We conclude our Helix DNA review with a comparison between Helix and other DNA testing companies.